pkshreeman/100DaysOfCode/log.md

 Let's see if I finally can deploy a completed React based Simon Game.

 #### Day 27: June 24, 2017 Saturday
 Unhappy to find out that Simon Game is not being correctly emulated on mobile phone. >:(

+#### Day 28: June 25, 2017 Sunday
+Lot of reading and research.
+Django with Python, Xcode tutorials, research local storage procedures for next project.

+#### Day 29: June 26, 2017 Monday
+Django...

+#### Day 30: June 27, 2017 Tuesday
+Lot of figuring out about using python 2.7, 3.6 in what kind of env.
+Virtualenv configurations, vagrant configurations, mysql setup in vagrant, and running basic test website in django via vagrant porting.